 Can I use the PICO-8 name and/or logo in my own project?If you are making a custom PICO-8 for personal use, or complementary material for a PICO-8 cart such as box art, please feel free to use the PICO-8 logo as long as it is unlikely to be confused for an official Lexaloffle product.
 If you are making a separate software product, a run of multiple hardware units, PICO-8 related merchandise, or anything else -- please write to me first.

-Can I use the PICO-8 palette for something?Yes, please do.
-The palette is available under a CC-0 license.
+Can I use the PICO-8 palette and/or font for something?Yes, please do.
+The palette and font are both available under a CC-0 license.